AppamSai/jenkins-task/README.md

 2. Create a new item -> Freestyle project

 3. In **Source Code Management**, select git (if there is no git, please download [link](https://plugins.jenkins.io/git/) ) , and then enter your github or gitlab repository address.
-For example: (https://github.com/Spycsh/python-unittest-htmlTestRunner-jenkins-demo.git)

 4. In **Branch Specifier (blank for 'any')** write `*/main` if you only want Jenkins to poll changes on main branch. (`*master` in a deprecated way)